YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Tutorial/GenerateExtensionsForSavLibraryPlusOrMvc/Index.rst

    Since the Library Type is set to "Plus" this test extension requires the SAV Library Plus extension to be downloaded from the TER and installed.

 .. caution::
-   If you want to test the extension with the SAV Library Mvc, set the Lybrary type to "Mvc", download the SAV Livbrary Mvc from the TER and install it.
+   If you want to test the extension with the SAV Library Mvc, set the Library type to "Mvc", download the SAV Livbrary Mvc from the TER and install it.

 .. tip::